janek-lopez/RedSharpNano/README.md

 ## Usage

-To run the demo project or execute the tests, you need .Net 8 SDK installed and a local Redis server, you can use Docker to run a Redis instance.
+To run the demo project or execute the tests, you need .Net 8 SDK installed and a local Redis server or you can use Docker to run a Redis instance.

 - Pull the latest Redis image and runs it in a detached mode with the default Redis port (6379) mapped to your local machine.